 - Would you say you have an addictive nature?

 - Do you pick up physical symptoms off another?

-Even though some will disagree, I believe Empaths and HSPs are the same.
-They may experience different levels of Sensitivity and have some traits stronger than others, but overall they share the same attributes, in that their senses are extremely heightened, especially their sixth sense, and they feel energetic vibrations off people, places and objects powerfully.
+Even though some will disagree, I believe many Empaths are HSPs and vice versa.
+They may experience different levels of Sensitivity and have some traits stronger than others, but overall they share the same attributes, in that their senses are extremely heightened, especially their sixth sense, and they powerfully feel energetic vibrations off people, places and objects.

-Those who veer more towards being Empath may be more open to metaphysical matters than HSPs and are more aware of their ESP abilities (even if they don’t engage them).
+Those who veer more towards being an Empath may be more open to metaphysical matters than HSPs.
 That said, both HSPs and Empaths can be similarly receptive to the unseen world and are equally able to tap into the Universal Consciousness.
 It mostly depends on their background.
 How they were brought up and what beliefs they have has a major influence on their receptivity towards their traits.

-At some point, both the Empath and HSP will find themselves thrust onto a ‘spiritual path’ by either a stream of mystical or synchronistic events, a need to better understand themselves and all that they feel or a desire to discover the meaning of life.
+At some point, both the Empath and HSP find themselves thrust onto a path of awakening by either a stream of bad experiences, a synchronistic event, or a need to better understand themselves.
+Research and self-discovery becomes a big part of their journey.

 Hopefully this will help you better understand the labels of the Sensitive folk.
-I am not too keen on labels myself and believe they should only be used to assist us in understanding our traits, which in turn will help us navigate our way through life.
-I feel any label can dismiss our own individuality and anyone who is Sensitive is indeed profoundly unique and should always bear this in mind on their journey of life!
+I am not too keen on labels and believe they should only be used to assist us in understanding our traits, which in turn helps us navigate through life.
+I feel labels can dismiss individuality.
+Anyone who is Sensitive is indeed profoundly unique and should always bear this in mind on their journey of life!

 Learn more with these life-changing books

 Until next time…

 Donations can be made here.
 Thank You for your kind support.